-- Demolition of an existing 1-story structure built circa 1954 building (6,420 sq.ft), formerly used as a laundry facility; - Construction of a new restaurant/bar building a 1-story cmu/fiber cement/corrugated metal structure with 3,489 sq. ft. of floor area, 1,871 sq. ft. patio out front, and an upper story concrete deck and staircase framed with woven galvanized steel; - Construction of a hotel building a 5-story cmu structure with 19,293 sq. ft. featuring anodized aluminum framed windows and EFIS wall panels, parking on the ground level of the structure:

-- Construction of new side and rear parking areas (30 spaces); and - · Completion of associated site improvements.
+- Demolition of an existing 1-story structure built circa 1954 building (6,420 sq.ft), formerly used as a laundry facility; - Construction of a new restaurant/bar building a 1-story cmu/fiber cement/corrugated metal structure with 3,489 sq. ft. of floor area, 1,871 sq. ft. patio out front, and an upper story concrete deck and staircase framed with woven galvanized steel; - Construction of a hotel building a 5-story cmu structure with 19,293 sq. ft. featuring anodized aluminum framed windows and EFIS wall panels, parking on the ground level of the structure; - Construction of new side and rear parking areas (30 spaces); and - · Completion of associated site improvements.

-The subject property consists of 2 adjacent parcels located at 1125 and 1131 Bardstown Rd.
-In total area the two parcels are approximately 0.3975 acres.
+The subject property consists of 2 adjacent parcels, with the first parcel located at 1125 Bardstown Rd and the second parcel located at 1131 Bardstown Rd.
+In total, the two parcels are approximately 0.3975 acres.
 The property is bordered by Bardstown Rd to the southwest, private property to the northwest, an alley to the northeast, and private property to the southeast.
 The parcels are zoned C-2 (Commercial) and within the Traditional Marketplace Corridor (TMC) form district.
 Currently, the building on the property is vacant.